 It is difficult to test the flavor of an apple without biting it or taking some sample out of it.
 You or I can test or measure its flavor by taking a bite of it or taking a small piece for examination.
 Either method of testing changes the apple irreversibly.
 Testing that harms or changes the tested phenomena or materials is called “Destructive Testing.”

 When I take a photograph inside a building, where the light is dimmer, I usually use a flash.

-Using a flash intentionally affects the subject of the photograph in a demonstrable way, and in an unintended way — some people react to a strong flash of light in their eyes.
-A flash often changes how someone looks in a photograph.
+Using a flash intentionally affects the subject of the photograph in a demonstrable way (a flash changes how someone looks in a photograph), and also in an unintended way — some people react to a strong flash of light in their eyes.

 By contrast – photography without a flash does not affect the “model,” at least not with light.